Programmer-stevenson/Vorus/README.md

 A stunning, fully-responsive luxury cologne brand landing page built with the MERN stack, Framer Motion, and Tailwind CSS.

+ATTENTION, PLEASE READ!!!!!!!!!!!!!!!!!!!!!!!!
+ALL VORUS BRANDED IMAGES WERE ENGINEERED AND CREATED BY ME FROM SCRATCH TO SHOWCASE PRODUCT DESIGN SKILLS AND THAN INCOPRATE THAT DESIGN INTO A WEBSITE.

 ## 🚀 Features